- What is Wi-Fi?

 - When can I use United Wi-Fi?

-Typically, United Wi-Fi service is available on board Wi-Fi-equipped aircraft starting at cruising altitude.
-United Wi-Fi will automatically disconnect when the cabin is prepared for landing as the aircraft descends below 10,000 feet, so please save your work regularly.
+Typically, United Wi-Fi Internet service is available on board Wi-Fi-equipped aircraft starting at cruising altitude.
+United Wi-Fi Internet will automatically disconnect when the cabin is prepared for landing as the aircraft descends below 10,000 feet, so please save your work regularly.

-- How can I use the United Wi-Fi service?
+- How can I use the United Wi-Fi Internet service?

-United Wi-Fi features a portal that offers flight information, destination weather reports and free access to united.com, as well as the ability to purchase access to the United Wi-Fi service.
-If you purchase access, you can check email and browse the Internet.
+United Wi-Fi features a portal that offers flight information, destination weather reports and free access to united.com, as well as the ability to purchase Internet access.
+If you purchase Internet access, you can check email, use previously downloaded apps or browse the Internet.
 As is common on many other public wireless networks, we will attempt to filter inappropriate content.

 - How do I connect to the United Wi-Fi network?

-- Before the flight leaves the gate, make sure that your wireless device is in airplane mode (if applicable).
+- Make sure that your wireless device is in airplane mode.

 - Purchase an Internet access plan, and enjoy.

 - How many aircraft have Wi-Fi and where do they fly?

-Since 2009, we’ve had Wi-Fi on our Premium Service (p.s.) fleet of three-cabin Boeing 757s flying between New York JFK and Los Angeles or San Francisco.
+Since 2009, we've had Wi-Fi Internet on our p.s.® aircraft, serving select transcontinental routes.
 This service is managed by the inflight Internet provider Gogo.
 Wi-Fi installations on non-p.s. flights began in August 2012.
 This service is managed by United, and we will upgrade our fleet with this technology on an ongoing basis.
+We will continue to update our progress on installation on united.com/wifi.

 - How will I know if I am going to be on an aircraft equipped with United Wi-Fi?